HOME

 CONTACT

-The jewellery and small scale sculpture of Polly van der Glas is concerned with the landscape of the body and its meanings.
-Since 2005 her work has centered on materials that were once attached to our bodies: human hair, teeth and fingernails.
+My art practice involves jewellery and small scale sculpture that is focused around the landscape of the body and its meanings.
+Since 2005 my work has centered on materials that were once attached to our bodies: human hair, teeth and fingernails.